 Turn the power back on

 After getting the rock out, turn the power to the disposal back on.
-Just make sure you don’t have any foreign objects in your disposal when you turn it on.
+Just make sure you don’t have any foreign objects in your garbage disposal when you turn it on.

 Press the reset button